kopepod/TEC_ITESM/TC2007B/FireBase/ReadMe.md

 2. Click on add the Realtime Database to your app

 ### Check the Database / Android Studio
-Test the R/W database access in _MainActivity.kt_
+Test the R/W database access in _MainActivity.kt_ (this is not the final file see below)
 ```javascript
 package com.example.usingfirebase